MozillaSecurity/FuzzManager/README.md

 adjust the configuration to use HTTPs if you don't plan to use any sort of TLS load balancer in front of it.

-## Getting/Creating the authentication token for clients
+### Getting/Creating the authentication token for clients

 Use the following command to get an authentication token for a Django user:

 `python manage.py get_auth_token username`

-By default, the `admin` user exists and can be used for simple setups.
+You can use the user that you created during `syncdb` for simple setups.

 ### Server Cronjobs